- Andrea Gazzarini

 In Solr, the Index Searcher which serves requests at a given time is called the current searcher.
 At startup time, there’s no current searcher because the first one is created; hence we are in the “firstSearcher” event, which is exactly what I was looking for 😉

-When another (i.e new) searcher is opened, it is prepared (i.e. auto-warmed) while the current one still serves the incoming requests.
-When the new searcher is ready, it will become the current searcher, it will handle any new search requests, and the old searcher will be closed (as soon as all requests it was servicing finish).
+When another (i.e. new) searcher is opened, it is prepared (i.e., auto-warmed) while the current one still serves the incoming requests.
+When the new searcher is ready, it will become the current searcher, it will handle any new search requests, and the old searcher will be closed (as soon as all requests it was servicing finished).
 This scenario is where the “newSearcher” callback is invoked.

-As you can see, the callback method for those two events is the same, there’s no a “firstSearcher” and a “newSearcher” method.
-The difference resides in the input arguments: for “firstSearcher” events there’s no a currentSearcher so the second argument is null; this is obviously not true for “newSearcher” callbacks where both first and second arguments contain a valid searcher reference.
+As you can see, the callback method for those two events is the same; there’s no a “firstSearcher” and a “newSearcher” method.
+The difference resides in the input arguments: for “firstSearcher” events, there’s no currentSearcher so the second argument is null; this is obviously not true for “newSearcher” callbacks where both the first and second arguments contain a valid searcher reference.

-Returning to my scenario, all what I need
+Returning to my scenario, all that I need

 The listener will be initialized with just one parameter, the file that contains the sample data.
 Using the “event” attribute I can inform Solr about the kind of event I’m interested on (i.e firstSearcher).